flynneastwood/BlenderScripts/README.md

 -RenderBool
   Use that on booleans objects to disable their visibility in Cycles.
 Will also set the shading to wire to improve result in viewport.

+-SoloLight
+ Select a light to isolate it from all other sources of lights.
+Good to tweak each light contribution to the scene.

+-EzSmooth
+  Select a light to isolate it from all other sources of lights.
+Good to tweak each light contribution to the scene.

 I'm gradually integrating them into a Tony Tools package with all the scripts.